fluid-project/kettle/docs/RequestHandlersAndApps.md

     </tbody>
 </table>

-Note that, in return, the Kettle request component will be marked onto the node.js request object so that it can easily be retrieved from standard middleware, etc. – it will be available as `req.fluidRequest` where `req` is the request object described in the table above.
+Note that, conversely with the `req` property of the Kettle request component, the Kettle request component itself will be marked onto the node.js request object so that it can easily be retrieved from standard middleware, etc. – it will be available as `req.fluidRequest` where `req` is the request object described in the table above.
 More details follow on middleware in the section [working with middleware](Middleware.md#working-with-middleware).

 <a id="kettle.request.ws"></a>

-### Members defined by the Kettle framework at top-level on a WebSockets request component
+### WebSockets request components of type `kettle.request.ws`

 WebSockets communications in a Kettle application are mediated by the [ws](https://github.com/websockets/ws) WebSockets library – you should get familiar with the documentation for that library if you intend to use this functionality significantly.
 It is also worth spending some time familiarising yourself with at least some of the `ws` implementation code since there are several aspects not properly covered by the documentation.

-The request component for a WebSockets request, derived from the grade `kettle.request.ws` includes the members in the above table which are not marked as
+The request component for a WebSockets request, derived from the grade `kettle.request.ws`, includes the members in the above table which are not marked as
-`kettle.request.http` only, as well as several more members described in the following table:
+`kettle.request.http` only via `kettle.request`, as well as several more members described in the following table:

 <table>
     <thead>